Katy Perry Accidentally Kicked A Ball At A Fan’s Face During Recent ‘Witness Tour’ Stop

 Katy Perry is currently on her Witness Tour and recently made a stop in Salt Lake City, Utah at the Vivint Smart Home Arena.
 As part of her shows, the singer has a theme that includes inflatable balls that are made to look like eyes.
 During the concert, many of these inflatable eyes are thrown and kicked around the stage, as well as around the arena itself.
 While the inflatable eyes are part of the decor, Katy Perry is known to interact with them when they come her way on the stage.

-While the inflatable eyeballs might be rather innocent, while singing her hit song ‘Roar’ it seems that Katy Perry was kicking and hitting the balls that came her way.
+Although the inflatable eyeballs might be rather innocent, while singing her hit song “Roar,” it seems that Katy Perry was kicking and hitting the balls that came her way.
 As Cinema Blend reported, at one point during the song, while Perry was singing and kicking the inflatable eyes, one of them was accidentally kicked towards a fan’s face.

 Although the fan did end up getting hit in the face with the ball, the audience member did not seem all that upset about what happened, as she ended up posting a video of the inflatable coming her way to social media.
 The young woman, Jordan Hanks, was actually filming the Katy Perry concert with her phone when the ball came straight at her face.
 In fact, the ball ended up knocking her phone out of her hand and onto the ground.
-According to Hanks, after one of the balls landed on the stage by Katy Perry during her performance of ‘Roar,’ “I didn’t realize that she was kicking it right at my face until it was too late.”
+According to Hanks, after one of the balls landed on the stage by Katy Perry during her performance of “Roar,” “I didn’t realize that she was kicking it right at my face until it was too late.”

 The FINAL night of the ???????? + ???????? tour has just been added in Vancouver on Feb 6!
 We’re going to leave it all on the stage, right @carlyraejepsen?
 Tickets on sale 12/1 at 10AM PT ???? pic.twitter.com/FdOzhUUWWB